 At the heart of the case against Roddenberry is the idea that he's a one-hit wonder, that he only ever came up with one show that worked, and that most of the best things about STAR TREK are demonstrably the work of people who aren't Gene Roddenberry.

 Though I would affirm that Roddenberry was somewhat sparing of praise to those who worked with him on TREK, Parkin commits the same sin by attempting to minimize Roddenberry's contribution.
 Throughout the book he cites many anecdotes in which this writer or that actor gripes about not getting proper credit.
 Yet how many of these "behind the scenes" people can be said to have careers any more amazing than Roddenberry's?
 There's no question that Gene L. Coon was instrumental to infusing TREK with some needed elements, not least being that of humor.
-But by the same harsh standard Parkin imposes on Roddenberry, Coon is just one of dozens of journeymen writers in the world of television.
-He has just six producer-credits, and none of the shows even come close to the number of episodes he did for STAR TREK.
+But by the same harsh standard Parkin imposes on Roddenberry, Coon was just one of hundreds of journeymen writers in the world of television.
+Coon served as a producer at times, but like his writing credits his credits as producer are pretty spread out.
+He wrote 13 TREK episodes.and produced 33.
+Only his tenure on IT TAKES A THIEF, producing 17 episodes, comes close to his TREK performance, and that took place right after his departure from TREK.

 No comments: